YEAR-END COUNTDOWN

 What is a W-4?

-The new form has a five-step process and new Publication 15-T (Federal Income Tax Withholding Methods) for determining employee withholding.
+The form has a five-step process and you’ll use Publication 15-T (Federal Income Tax Withholding Methods) for determining employee withholding.
 It no longer uses withholding allowances.
 A W-4 should be filled out by all employees when they are hired, or whenever their life or financial situation changes.
 For instance, some employees may want to fill out a new W-4 if they work a second job, get married, have a child, or get divorced.

 Above is a printable PDF version of the W-4 Employee’s Withholding Certificate that you can you can fill out, print, or download.